 But they still persist in using it because it carries the ideological weight – the neo-liberal attack on government intervention.

 So they changed the name from Full Employment Budget Balance to Structural Balance to avoid the connotations of the past that full capacity arose when there were enough jobs for all those who wanted to work at the current wage levels.
+People will seek more chances to save.
 Now you will only read about structural balances.

 And to make matters worse, they now estimate the structural balance by basing it on the NAIRU or some derivation of it – which is, in turn, estimated using very spurious models.
 This allows them to compute the tax and spending that would occur at this so-called full employment point.
 But it severely underestimates the tax revenue and overestimates the spending and thus concludes the structural balance is more in deficit (less in surplus) than it actually is.